unvt/niroku/NARRATIVE.md

 ## History (short)

 - 2022–2024: UNVT Portable and related tools matured in the community
-- 2025: We started niroku as a simpler, focused installer for Raspberry Pi OS
+- 2025: We started niroku as a simpler, focused installer for Raspberry Pi OS (trixie)
-- 2025: We adopted a security‑aware approach (verified repositories, minimal changes) and added optional tools like Docker and cloudflared
+- 2025: We adopted a security‑aware approach (verified repositories, minimal changes) and added practical tools like Docker, Node.js, and cloudflared
+- 2025: We enhanced reliability with robust download handling, fallback paths for temporary directories, and comprehensive logging
+- 2025: We tested end-to-end on real Raspberry Pi hardware to ensure all components work together reliably

 ## Principles